valkey-io/valkey-doc/topics/bloomfilters.md

 3) (integer) 1
 ```

-* Get how many users have been created
+* Check how many users have been added to the filter
 ```bash
 127.0.0.1:6379> BF.CARD usernames
 (integer) 4
 ```
-* Get the information surrounding your bloom filter of users
+* View your bloom filter object's usage:
 ```bash
 127.0.0.1:6379> BF.INFO usernames
  1) Capacity